elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Facade pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Facade pattern is a type of structural design pattern.
     </div>
   </div>
 </details>

 ---

-### Can you detail the object participants in the Facade Pattern?
+### When should you employ the Façade Pattern?

 <details>
   <summary>